mikeizbicki/ucr-cs100/textbook/using-bash/shell-scripts/README.md

 There are three lines of code in the above script:

-* The last line is an echo command to show 'Hello world!!!'.
+* The last line is an echo command to show `Hello world!!!`.
 It also works on the command line in the terminal:

 ```
 $ echo 'Hello world!!!'
 Hello world!!!
 ```

-* The second line is a comment, because it begins with '#'.
-Everything after '#' in the current command line will be ignored:
+* The second line is a comment, because it begins with `#`.
+Everything after `#` in the current command line will be ignored:

 ```
 $ echo 'Hello world!!!' #Our first script!!!
 Hello world!!!
 ```

 * We can see that every shell script includes the first line.
-It looks like a comment since it starts with '#'.
+It looks like a comment since it starts with `#`.
 However, it is created on purpose because it tells the system which interpreter (such as bash, ruby, python, and others) should be used to execute the followed script.
 For this script, it runs in the bash shell.
-And '#!' is a special character construct called shebang.
+And `#!` is a special character construct called shebang.

 A shell script is a file containing a sequence of commands for a UNIX-based operating system.
 We also can consider each line of code of the script as a line of command in the terminal.